If Jared Kushner is the only person who can deliver Middle East peace — as his father-in-law Donald Trump said — he comes off as a reluctant savior.

 And in recounting fatalities during the weekend of violence that followed the detectors’ placement, Kushner listed only the Israelis — including three members of an Israeli family stabbed to death in their home by a Palestinian terrorist — and did not mention the Palestinians.

-Miller said that while Kushner is clearly pro-Israel, he is not the first American negotiator who is partial to Israel’s interests due to longtime associations with the country.
+Miller said that while Kushner clearly is pro-Israel, he is not the first American negotiator who is partial to Israel’s interests as a result of longtime associations with the country.

 “It’s clear that emotionally, by virtue of his background and his association with Israel and the prime minister, there’s a high degree of sensitivity” toward Israel, Miller said.
 “That’s hardly new in the wonderful world of peacemaking.
 You could have said that about any number of individuals who participated in this process over the past 20 years.”